ivan-guerra/programmador.com/content/posts/signing-git-commits-with-gpg.md

     Add a GNU stow dotfile mgmt how to article.
 ```

-## Add Your GPG Key to Github
+## Add Your GPG Key to GitHub

-Yeah I know, GitHub is owned by the evil Micro$oft these days.
-That said, it's
+The ever trustworthy Microsoft owns GitHub these days.
+For better or worse,
-still the most popular code hosting site.
-If it helps, the steps described here
+GitHub's the most popular code hosting site.
+If it helps, the steps described
-largely apply to the other popular Git based hosting tools like BitBucket,
+here largely apply to the other popular Git based hosting tools like BitBucket,
-GitLab, etc.
+GitLab, etc. Use one of those services if you prefer.

 **For GitHub to verify your commits, you'll need to make sure your Git user
-email matches a verified email associated with your GitHub account and is the
+email matches a GitHub verified email.
+The GitHub verified email must be the
-same email associated with your GPG key.**
+same email associated with your GPG key.
+You can always add more user IDs (that
+is, emails) to your signature key pair.**

 Make your way to GitHub's [SSH and GPG Key Settings page][3].
 Select to add a
 new GPG key.
 GitHub will ask you to copy-paste your public key.
 To fetch your
 public key run `gpg --armor --export <SIGNKEY>` on your local machine.
-Continuing with the previous example, I would run:
+Continuing with the previous example, you would run:

 ```bash
 gpg --armor --export 772DC391
 ```

-Just copy and paste the text that is output into GitHub's public key textfield.
+Just copy and paste the text that's output into GitHub's public key textfield.
 **That includes both the opening `-----BEGIN PGP PUBLIC KEY BLOCK-----` and
 closing `-----END PGP PUBLIC KEY BLOCK-----` lines!**